RichardRG/LanAlert/README.md

 ### Setup

-To use this program edit config.cfg with your information (you will need a slack bot configured).
+To use this program edit config.ini with your information (you will need a slack bot configured).

 Make sure that all Slack users have their email address configured in their profile.